edrlab/thorium-reader/README.md

 https://github.com/readium/readium-desktop/tree/develop/src/resources/locales

-* `npm run i18n-sort` => ensure locales JSON files are "canonical" (sorted keys, consistent indentation and last-line-break syntax)
+* `npm run i18n-sort` => ensure locales JSON files are "canonical" (sorted keys, consistent indentation and trailing line break)
-* `npm run i18n-scan` => ensure locales JSON files have no missing keys and redundant/unused keys (this comnmand scans the source code for well-known `i18next` usage patterns)
+* `npm run i18n-scan` => ensure locales JSON files have no missing keys and no superfluous/unused keys (this command analyzes the source code to search for well-known `i18next` usage patterns)
+* `npm run i18n-check` => ensure "secondary" locales JSON files have no missing keys and no superfluous keys, relative to the "primary" English translation.
+Missing keys are automatically added with an empty string value, redundant keys are removed.
-* `npm run i18n-typed` => rebuilds the TypeScript types for the locales JSON files (which enables static compiler checks)
+* `npm run i18n-typed` => rebuilds the TypeScript types for the locales JSON files (this enables static compiler checks)